bengodw/wotify/README.md

 ## Usage

-Clone the repository, ensure that you are in the `get_user_profile` directory and run:
+Clone the repository, ensure that you are in the `app` directory and run:

 ```bash
 npm install